Käte van Tricht: Life

-Through the support of Richard Liesche, Director of Music at Bremen Cathedral, Käte van Tricht was appointed Associate Organist at the Cathedral in 1933.
-From 1934 until 1937, she studied sacred music, piano performance (with Carl Adolph Martienssen) and organ performance (with Karl Straube), as well as counterpoint (with Johann Nepomuk David) at Leipzig Conservatory.
-During this time, she also frequently performed as a soprano soloist under the direction of Karl Straube.
+Through the support of Richard Liesche, Music Director at Bremen Cathedral, Käte van Tricht was appointed Associate Organist at the Cathedral in 1933.
+From 1934 until 1937, she studied sacred music, piano performance (with Carl Adolf Martienssen) and organ performance (with Karl Straube), as well as counterpoint (with Johann Nepomuk David) at the Conservatory of Music in Leipzig.
+During this time, she also frequently performed as a soprano soloist at St. Thomas Church, Leipzig, under the direction of Karl Straube.

 In addition to her activities as Cathedral Organist in Bremen over a period of 41 years, Käte van Tricht launched a highly successful international career as an organ recitalist in the 1950s and made numerous recordings, both on LP and CD, at Bremen Cathedral and other venues.
 Following her retirement as Cathedral Organist in 1974, van Tricht was appointed as lecturer of music at Bremen University.
 In 1996, Käte van Tricht was awarded the Federal Cross of Merit, First class (Bundesverdienstkreuz 1.
 Klasse).
 In July that year, she died at age 86 in Bremen.

 Among her former students is the German organist Martin Welzel.